Klingebeil/homepage/wiki/Design Notes/design-system-notes.md

 During this time, the CI also grew but was never formalized beyond a collection of graphic elements, fonts and powerpoint slides.

-As a consequence the consistency and quality of the design output varied wildly.
-While every colleague produces design work in varying quantity, the Lab never employed a dedicated designer.
+As a consequence the consistency and quality of the design output varies wildly.
+While every colleague produces design work in varying quantitities, the Lab never employed a dedicated designer.
 Most high-quality work is done by a lead-agency which also created the CI in the first place.

 What we‘re trying to do is to grow the existing CI and build a small design system.
 Meaning, we‘re not trying to define every use-case in a fixed document and then police the team but to create tools they can adopt creatively for their needs.
 Additionally we want to implement a stewardship process that enables us to periodically check in with the system to optimize, correct or discard elements.